 Udacity

 The core idea of Udacity courses is to provide practical, skills-based education that prepares learners for real-world careers in the technology industry.
-It aims to bridge the gap between traditional education and industry needs by offering courses that teach relevant and in-demand skills.
+By offering courses that teach relevant and in-demand skills, Udacity aims to bridge the gap between traditional education and industry needs.

 Udacity courses are in-depth and created in collaboration with industry experts and leading companies.

-Udacity also regularly updates its course content to ensure you don’t miss out on the latest industry insights.
+Udacity also regularly updates its course content to ensure you don’t miss the latest industry insights.

 Coursera